scivision/PyLivestream/README.md

 python3 -m pip install -e .
 ```

+If errors result from FFmpeg not in PATH environment variable, optionally set environment variable "FFMPEG_ROOT" to the directory containing FFmpeg executable.

 ## Configuration: pylivestream.json

 You can skip past this section to "stream start" if it's confusing.